bugraars/moviboxe/README.md

     ```
     Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Usage

-### Fetching Data from API

-Moviboxe fetches data from TMDb API to display movies.
-You can customize the API endpoints by modifying the requests in the `services` folder.

-### Multi-language Support

-The application supports English and German using i18n.
-You can switch languages using the language selector in the header.

-### Custom Search

-You can search for movies using the search bar.
-The search results will be displayed in a new section above the "Featured Movie" section.

-### Movie Details

-Clicking on a movie will lead you to the detailed movie page, which includes a slider showing the top 3 backdrops based on `vote_average`.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.